9 Factors That Impact Ecommerce Sales

 #1.
 Competitive Pricing

-China’s influence of cheap and cheerful products has made consumers long for the lowest cost with great product quality.
+China’s influence of cheap products has made consumers adamant on searching for the lowest cost with the best product quality.
 This extends into specific product pricing as well, a 65” Sharp AQUOS Smart TV may be $1,200 at one store, but that same TV could be $200 cheaper at another.
 Consumers will dedicate hours upon hours to snatch up the best deal.
-While 10% markup on a product sounds good in theory, it is important for ecommerce store owners to benchmark their pricing across several competitors to make sure they are competing on pricing and not falling behind.
+While 10% markup on a product sounds good in theory, it is important for ecommerce store owners to benchmark their pricing across several competitors to make sure they are competitive on pricing and not falling behind.

 Shopify created a great list of comparison shopping engines to benchmark your product pricing!